 In rare cases, long exposure to higher decibels of noise will cause death.

-Based on the published report for the World Health Organization (WHO) by the Stockholm University in 19955, noise levels outside dwellings should not exceed 55 dB(A) to protect the majority of people from getting damaged both mentally and physically, and thus 50 dB(A) should be considered the maximum desirable.
-Though these are considered to be ideal levels, the undeniable higher exposure to noise will remain commonplace in the developed world in the further years.
-Naturally, noise-exposure standards will be set at higher levels, although efforts will continue to be made to reduce them:
+Based on a published report for the World Health Organization (WHO) by Stockholm University in 1995, noise levels near dwellings should not exceed 55 dB in order to protect the majority of people from experiencing both mentally and physically negative side effects.
+Therefore, 50 dB should be the maximum sound level.
+Though the aforementioned limit represents the ideal level of noise, unavoidable exposure to higher levels of noise will remain commonplace in the developed world in the years to come.
+Naturally, noise-exposure standards may be set at progressively higher levels, but efforts will continue to be made to reduce them.

-Noise emission limits have been set for all new vehicle types, in order to reduce noise exposure, and progressively throughout the years has been lowered as much of the car production has continued to increase.
-Furthermore, most efforts on noise reduction are found on improved car engines and quieter new tire designs have also been implemented and “quite” road surfaces have now been used on newly constructed roads.
+Noise emission limits have been set for all new vehicles in order to reduce noise exposure.
+These limits have progressively lowered much of the car-produced noise pollution.
+Furthermore, most noise reduction efforts have improved car engines and new tire designs have also been implemented to reduce road noise.

-Due to a great technological advancement, utmost all of the machineries used in construction produce less noise compared to the machines produced in the previous years.
-Careful construction-planning, which include a prior notice of the construction as well as a good public relation with regards to the matters, and an environmental noise assessments, taking the sort-term nature of most construction activities into account, have also taken effect as well.
+Due to technological advancement, almost all of the machines used in construction produce less noise compared to the machines from previous years.
+Careful construction-planning, which includes a prior notice of the construction and environmental noise assessments that take the sort-term nature of most construction activities into account, has also taken effect.

-Local authorities and activity planners cooperatively practiced planning regulations in order to minimize the disturbance to residents and other non-participating individuals within the affected areas.
+Local authorities and activity planners cooperatively practice planning events in order to minimize the disturbance to residents and other non-participating individuals within the affected areas.

-With the latest designs, modern high-speed trains create less noise than conventional trains.
-Moreover, though costly, it has also been recommended that trains are located underground to reduce the impact of noise exposure in addition to road traffics.
-Still, cautious planning of new routes and noise reduction procedures are still needed to meet environmental standards.
+Due to the latest design innovations, modern high-speed trains create less noise than conventional trains.
+In addition to better train designs, it has also been recommended that railways should be placed underground to reduce the impact of noise exposure.
+Still, cautious planning of new routes and noise reduction procedures are needed to meet current environmental standards.

-Normally computer generated noise exposure contours help indicate noise impacts at any specific location within the vicinity of the airport.
-Computer modeling could also be used to evaluate the impact of the changes, such as the replacement of older and noisier aircrafts with newer quitter ones and the arrival and departure routes of the aircrafts.
+Normally, computer-generated noise exposure contours help indicate noise levels at any specific location within the vicinity of an airport.
+Computer modeling can also be used to evaluate the impact of changing noise levels.